GitMirroring/gnuboot/site/who.md

 You can find information about major contributions made to Libreboot, on this page which lists such people: [List of contributors](contrib.md)

-The interim maintainers of this project are Denis 'GNUtoo' Carikli and Adrien 'neox' Bourmault.
+The current maintainers of this project are Denis 'GNUtoo' Carikli and Adrien 'neox' Bourmault.
 They review patches sent to the mailing list.

 Developers and maintainers wanted!
 ==================================